ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     {
+        "ident": <identifer for the user, from the reset link>, "token": <reset token, from the reset link>,
     }

-and answers with status code xxx and
+and answers with status code 200 and

 ::

-    {
-    }
+    {}

+or errors out on status code 400 with the ``activation_link_invalid`` error code.

 Error Codes
 -----------